Congratulations, you created a "DREAM TEAM." Your technologists work together like a well-oiled machine, keeping your company humming and thriving.

 Purchasing programs are an outstanding way to prove your dedication to your staff.
 These types of programs allow your staff to purchase hardware, software and other goods through channels they may not have access to outside of work.
 For example, the Los Angeles Unified School District offers their employees the ability to purchase products at reduced costs from companies like:

-Think about it: Your teams are made up of geeks of all kinds – and geeks like their toys.
+Think about it: Your technologists want a say in the tools they use..
 Having the ability to gain access to an employee purchase program (EPP) will go a very long way to making employees happy.
 Of course, not every company has this option available.
 If you already have purchasing set up directly through a vendor (such as Dell, Lenovo, LG, Verizon, etc.), you should call those companies to find out if they extend to employee purchasing.

 If your company spends a good deal of money with a particular vendor, chances are they might offer such a plan.
 For the smaller companies, it might behoove you to do a “purchase assistance program,” where you (the employer) will offer to pay a percentage of any piece of technology that will help further the employees skills, even if said technology is used at home.

 These types of programs must be regulated and offered with the understanding that products are not to be purchased and re-sold.
 Extending EPPs beyond technology is yet another way to help gain employee retention.
 For instance, you could partner with a local gym to give employees free (or greatly reduced) memberships.
 Ask around, and you’ll be surprised what you come up with.